benessilfie/essilfiequansah/README.md

 </a>

-## Do you want to discuss Volunteer task or remote job?
+## Do you want to discuss a Volunteer task or remote job?
 * Mail: [bquansah007@gmail.com](mailto:bquansah007@gmail.com)